- Live Rates

-Home buyers in Washington State sometimes consider down payments to be an obstacle to homeownership.
+Summary: Home buyers in Washington State sometimes consider down payments to be an obstacle to homeownership.
 The truth is, there are several low-down-payment mortgage options for Washington State buyers with limited funds, and this article covers some of the most popular strategies.

-But before we get to the financing options, let’s dispel a common misconception regarding down payments.
+Coming up with a sizable down payment can be a real challenge, especially when you consider how expensive homes are these days.
+Before we get to the financing options, let’s dispel a common misconception regarding down payments.

 Some home buyers choose to make a down payment of 20% (or more) when buying a house with a mortgage loan.
-They do this for two primary reasons:

 But here’s the important thing to take away from this.
 In Washington State, a down payment of 20% is not required in all scenarios.
 In fact, borrowers today can often qualify for conventional home loans with down payments as low as 3%.